-Distance4 will be used as a tie-breaker.
+Admission criteria are applied in order.
+If more children qualify for a school place under a particular criteria than there are places available, children will be prioritised using the next criteria.
 If two applicants live exactly the same distance the allocation of the place will be determined by lottery which will be carried out by the Admissions Team in the presence of an independent witness.